Thousands march in London to demand action over cost of living crisis

 Ms O’Grady added: “Let me say this to Boris Johnson: don’t you dare shift the blame for inflation on to working people.

 “Don’t you dare, not after a decade of austerity, privatisation and pay cuts.

-“Don’t you dare tell working families we have to put up with more pain.
+Don’t you dare tell working families we have to put up with more pain.

 “What about bankers’ bonuses?
 What about the boardroom raking it in?
 What about corporate profits?
+It is time to raise taxes on wealth, not workers.”

 Protester Ben Robinson, who works for a housing charity in south London, said: “We’ve got residents who are coming into our offices who are choosing between feeding their own kids, not themselves, their own kids, and paying rent and heating, and that is just not a choice that anyone should have to face in the fourth-biggest economy in the world.